arielroque/stellaris/README.md

 # List pods in SPIRE namespace
 # kubectl get pods -n spire
 ```
+Let`s wait 60s to check if something changes...

 [show image]

+As we can see, the application is not working well... we lost the connection with the server.
+We can check the logs in the Client and Server to try understand the problem

 ```bash
 # Get logs from client API